Partition Anti-Memorial Project

-The Partition Memorial Project tells the story of the Partition event through art.
+The Partition Anti-Memorial Project has been exhibited widely in museums and galleries across the United States and Pakistan.
+The Partition Anti-Memorial Project tells the story of the Partition through art.
 It comprises art installations that memorialize the Indian Partition of 1947.
 The art installations are anti-memorials that engage with the geopolitics of South Asia which was deeply affected by the Indian Partition, from a counter-memory perspective.
-Therefore, I use the term Partition Art interchangeably with the Partition Memorial Project.

 The Monuments of Forgetting